 - Click Nope! to keep the original labor rates

-Note: If you only wanted to change the Payment Schedule, you can do the same process.
+Note: If you only want to change the Payment Schedule, you can do the same process.
 Reselect the payment schedule in the dropdown, and iPoint will update the schedule on the proposal.

 Once the contract details are entered above, you can click the View Contract button to see what it looks like.
 Incidentally, you can edit the contract here, too.
 Changing the text here does not affect the defaults set up in settings.

-The payment description section outlines the details of when you expect payment from your customer.
+The payment description section outlines when you expect payment from your customer.
 When printing your proposal, this payment structure can be included in the printed proposal either by selecting the Proposal Details With Grand Summary or the Grand Totals Summary page..

 You can enter the payment description and values in three methods:

-- Choosing an Override Payment Schedule will change these values as well.
+- Choosing an Override Payment Schedule will also change these values.

-- Note: In any case, if a payment schedule has been entered, you will be prompted to override the displayed schedule with a new schedule from either of the dropdowns above.
+- Note: If a payment schedule has been entered, you will be prompted to override the displayed schedule with a new schedule from either of the dropdowns above.
 You can choose to accept the change or decline, keeping the existing values.

-- You can manually enter the values, either by entering a description and then either a percentage or dollar amount.
+- You can manually enter the values by entering a description and then a percentage or dollar amount.